-Refer to Figure 6.10 that shows a NUMA machine where multiple chips (group of CPUs) are connected over a shared interconnect.
+Refer to Figure 6.11 that shows a NUMA machine where multiple chips (group of CPUs) are connected over a shared interconnect.
 They are typically organized into clusters of chips/CPUs and there is a notion of local memory within a cluster, which is much faster than remote memory (present in another cluster).
 We would thus like to keep all the data and code that is accessed within a cluster to remain within the local memory.
 We need to minimize the number of remote memory accesses as far as possible.
 This needs to be explicitly done to guarantee the locality of data and ensure a lower average memory access time.
 In the parlance of NUMA machines, each cluster of CPUs or chips is known as a node.
 All the computing units (e.g. cores) within a node have roughly the same access latency to local memory as well as remote memory.
-We need to thus organize the physical address hierarchically.
-The local memory needs to be the lowest level and the next level should comprise pointers to remote memory.
+We need to thus organize the physical address space hierarchically.